Miles Smith faced challenges early on in life that others only read about.

-After graduating from Mercer, Miles attended a college fair and met Patrick Rogers and Penny Howrigan of Johnson State’s Admissions Office.
-They recruited him for JSC, and the Admissions staff “became like family” to Miles.
+After graduating from Mercer, Miles attended a college fair and met Patrick Rogers and Penny Howrigan of JSC’s Admissions Office.
+They recruited Miles for JSC, and the Admissions staff “became like family” to him.

-A self-proclaimed extrovert, he signed on as an Admissions tour guide.
-He fell in love with the field.
-He combined that with his love of basketball and now works as the head basketball coach and an admissions counselor at Wilson College in Chambersburg, PA.
+A self-proclaimed extrovert, Miles signed on as an Admissions tour guide and fell in love with the field.
+He combined that with his love of basketball and found work after graduation as the head basketball coach and an admissions counselor at Wilson College in Chambersburg, Pennsylvania.

-“I don’t consider myself a coach; I consider myself a teacher,” he says.
+“I don’t consider myself a coach; I consider myself a teacher,” he said at the time.
 “I’m teaching life lessons.
 I want to do what Johnson State did for me.
 When I’m recruiting players, my goal is to get the best individuals possible.
 I always think someone has a story, and I don’t know that story until I know that person.
 My biggest goal is to build a relationship with every kid I have.”

 Osborne used to say, “‘You know what I expect from you guys.
 I want you to be leaders on and off the court,’” Miles recalls.
 “The way he connected with his players, he was a role model for us, realizing the potential we had and bringing it out of us.
 I still call him for advice to this day.”